pkozelka/libxml2-pas/headers/README.txt

 are handled by proxy functions which are implemented by using GetProcAddress during module initialization to obtain the address of the pointer to the function.

-I have not yet been able to work out a way to handle function types definitions that define a function type having a variable number of parameters.
-This includes errorSAXFunc, fatalErrorSAXFunc, warningSAXFunc, xmlGenericErrorFunc, xmlRelaxNGValidityErrorFunc, xmlRelaxNGValidityWarningFunc, xmlSchemaValidityErrorFunc, xmlSchemaValidityWarningFunc, xmlValidityErrorFunc, and xmlValidityWarningFunc.
-Any ideas for correct handling of these function types would be welcome.

 LINKS
 -----